david4972/INOV-Inc./README.md

 We are Currently have an Executive Team they consisit of:
 ~ David Okoronkwo - Head of Strategy, CTO
-~ Patrick Crispino - co-CEO, CIO
+~ Patrick Crispino - CEO, CIO
 ~ Zachary Merrill - Investor Relations, Head of Marketing/Public relations ~ Juyon Kim - COO